-Hreflang Implementation: The 8 Biggest Misconceptions
+Hreflang Implementation: The 10 Biggest SEO Misconceptions

 The rel=canonical must point to the local language page it is on and never point to any other page unless you want the page to be blocked.

-If that is the goal then there is no need for an hreflang tag to be on the page.
-For example,
+If that is the goal, then there is no need for an hreflang tag to be on the page.

 <link rel=”canonical” href=” https://www.mysite.com/pt-br/index.html “/>